gmcmacran/glm_notes/README.md

 This repo is a collection of notes for the generalized models.
 Some notes are mathematical.
 Some notes are in code.

+## GLM Exponential Forms.qmd

+This document states all formulas necessary to get pdfs and pmfs into exponential form and is largely based on Generalized Linear Models and Extensions by Hardin and Hilbe.

 ## gamma dispersion.R

 Both R and Stata’s glm implementation use the method of moments